2 Control flow, structs, modules and types

 Platform

-Now, one very important aspect about this switch statement presented in the code example above, is that it exhaust all existing possibilities.
-In other words, all possible values that could be found inside the order object are explicitly handled in this switch statement.
+One very important aspect about switch statements in Zig is that they must exhaust all existing possibilities.
+In other words, all possible values that could be found inside the order object must be explicitly handled in this switch statement.

 Since the role object have type Role, the only possible values to be found inside this object are PM, SE, DPE, PO, DE, DA and KS.
-There is no other possible value to be stored in this role object.
-This what “exhaust all existing possibilities” means.
+There are no other possible values to be stored in this role object.
+Thus, the switch statements must have a combination (branch) for each one of these values.
+This is what “exhaust all existing possibilities” means.
 The switch statement covers every possible case.

-In Zig, switch statements must exhaust all existing possibilities.
-You cannot write a switch statement, and leave an edge case with no expliciting action to be taken.
+Therefore, you cannot write a switch statement in Zig, and leave an edge case with no explicit action to be taken.
 This is a similar behaviour to switch statements in Rust, which also have to handle all possible cases.

 pub fn dump_hex_fallible(bytes: []const u8) !void {